from small one page howto to huge articles all in one place

 DESCRIPTION

-Pass a char * to a zero terminated string naming a directory holding multiple CA certificates to verify the peer with.
-If libcurl is built against OpenSSL, the certificate directory must be prepared using the openssl c_rehash utility.
+Pass a char pointer to a null-terminated string naming a directory holding multiple CA certificates to verify the peer with.
+If libcurl is built against OpenSSL, the certificate directory must be prepared using the OpenSSL c_rehash utility.
 This makes sense only when used in combination with the CURLOPT_SSL_VERIFYPEER(3) option.

 The application does not have to keep the string around after setting this option.